dannymensah26/Telecom-Churn-Analysis-and-Prediction/README.md

 - Split the data into train, validation, and test sets.
 - Preprocessed the data using a preprocessing function that performs one-hot encoding for categorical features and standardization for numerical features.

+## Model Training and Experimentation
+#### Lazy Predict :
+First, LazyClassifier from the lazypredict package is used to quickly train and test multiple machine learning models with default hyperparameters on the preprocessed training data.

+### Hyperparameter Tuning
+After identifying some of the top-performing models, I performed hyperparameter tuning on SVC, RidgeClassifierCV, Logistic Regression, AdaBoost and XGBoost using GridSearchCV
+After finding the best hyperparameters for each model, I trained the models again using these hyperparameters, and then evaluated their performance on the validation set using various metrics such as accuracy, precision, recall, F1-score and ROC AUC score.

 This project is a machine learning project focusing on customer churn prediction.
 The project consists of 4 main steps: